-- 1.5.1 The governance of these Implementation Procedures shall be undertaken by a Bilateral Management Team (BMT) consisting of management representatives from both the FAA and ANAC.
-The BMT shall be responsible for the effective functioning, implementation, and continued validity of these Implementation Procedures, including revisions and amendments thereto. - 1.5.2 The BMT shall be headed jointly by the Executive Director of the FAA Aircraft Certification Service and the ANAC Airworthiness Superintendent, and shall establish its own rules and procedures, its membership, and meeting schedules. - 1.5.3 The BMT shall establish and maintain a Bilateral Validation Improvement Roadmap (VIR) with the purpose to gradually reduce duplicative efforts between the Authorities in the activities of certification and validation of aircraft, allowing for the recognition of activities performed by the Certificating Authority to the maximum extent practicable.
+- 1.5.1 To the extent permitted by the respective laws and regulations of the governments of the U.S. and Brazil, the governance of these Implementation Procedures shall be undertaken by a Bilateral Management Team (BMT) consisting of management representatives from both the FAA and ANAC.
+The BMT shall be responsible for the effective functioning, implementation, and continued validity of these Implementation Procedures, including revisions and amendments thereto. - 1.5.2 The BMT shall be headed jointly by the Executive Director of the FAA Aircraft Certification Service and the ANAC Airworthiness Superintendent, and shall develop and adopt internal governing procedures. - 1.5.3 The BMT shall establish and maintain a Bilateral Validation Improvement Roadmap (VIR) with the purpose to gradually reduce duplicative efforts between the Authorities in the activities of certification and validation of aircraft, allowing for the recognition of activities performed by the Certificating Authority to the maximum extent practicable.
 The VIR may also drive amendments and revisions to these Implementation Procedures as necessary for the accomplishment of its objectives.